-A. Whenever a trench will be unattended an excavator must take measures to provide adequate protections for the general public that will prevent unauthorized access to the unattended trench.
-According to 520 CMR 14.02, an "unattended trench" is "a trench where neither the permit holder, excavator, nor any of the people who are engaged in construction activities at the trench are present."
+A. Whenever a trench will be unattended (a trench where neither the permit holder, excavator, nor any of the people who are engaged in construction activities at the trench are present) an excavator must take measures to provide adequate protections for the general public that will prevent unauthorized access to the unattended trench.
 When a trench is going to be unattended, excavators may choose one of 4 options to make the trench safe:

 - use a roadplate that is at least 3/4" thick steel;

-- post an attendant such as a police detail or flag man at the trench; or
+- post an attendant such as a police officer or flag man at the trench; or

 - backfill the trench before leaving.

-A. No. Municipalities are not required to notify the Department each time a permit is issues and in fact should not do this.
-State entities, such as Mass Highway, DCAM etc are required by the regulations to notify the Department each time a permit is issued but municipalities are not.
-The Department is, however, asking Municipalities to notify the Department whenever administrative action, such as a revocation of the permit, is taken by the municipality.
-Please see below.
+A. No. Municipalities are not required to notify the OPSI each time a permit is issues and in fact should not do so.
+State entities, such as Mass Highway, DCAM etc. are required by the regulations to notify the OPSI each time a permit is issued, but municipalities are not required.

-Q. Are state agencies required to notify the Department of Public Safety after the issuance of a trench permit?
+Q. Are state agencies required to notify the Office of Public Safety and Inspections (OPSI) after the issuance of a trench permit?

 A. Yes.
-State agencies must notify the Department after the issuance of a trench permit.
+State agencies must notify the OPSI after the issuance of a trench permit.
 The notification form may be accessed here.

-Q. Should the permitting authority notify the Department of Public Safety after administrative action is taken by the permitting authority?
+Q. Should the permitting authority notify the Office of Public Safety and Inspections (OPSI) after administrative action is taken by the permitting authority?

 A. Yes.
-The Department requests that permitting authorities notify the Department of administrative action.
+The permitting authority is required to notify the OPSI of administrative action.
 The notification form may be accessed here.

 Q. I own a private construction company that already adheres to the OSHA requirements for protecting my employees' safety when they work in trenches.
 Aren't these Trench Safety regulations redundant?

-A. No. OSHA's regulations apply to worker safety and require the use of a "protective system" such as a trench box or shoring to protect employees working inside the trench from cave-ins of the soil walls.
-The new trench regulations do not regulate worker safety, they are public safety regulations.
-The Excavation and Trench Safety regulations at 520 CMR 14.00 regulate protections that construction companies, municipalities, state agencies, or any person that creates a trench must adhere to for the purpose of protecting the General Public.
-Moreover, while OSHA's regulations apply while workers are present in, at, or around the trench, the regulations at 520 CMR 14.00 apply when the trench is unattended.
+A. No. OSHA's regulations apply to worker safety and require the use of a "protective system" such as a trench box or shoring to protect employees working inside the trench from cave-ins of soil walls.
+Trench regulations do not regulate worker safety, they are public safety regulations.
+Excavation and Trench Safety Regulations requires construction companies, municipalities, state agencies, or any person that creates a trench to adhere to certain requirements for the purpose of protecting the public.
+OSHA's regulations apply while workers are present in, at, or around the trench, 520 CMR 14.00 applies when the trench is unattended.
 By definition, an "unattended trench" is one where workers are not present in or at the trench.

-A. No. Pursuant to 520 CMR 14.04, "where covers are used they shall be comprised of steel metal plates no less than ¾ inches thick or equivalent.
+A. No. Covers must be comprised of steel metal plates no less than ¾ inches thick or equivalent.

 A. A cover equivalent to a steel metal plate must be able to withstand the same load as a ¾ inch steel plate.

-A. No. The regulations provide that the "width of the trench, as measured at the bottom, is no greater than 15 feet," however, there is no minimum width.
-See 520 CMR 14.02.
+A. No. The regulation establishes that the "width of the trench, as measured at the bottom, is no greater than 15 feet," but, there is no minimum width.

 Q. Are homeowners or individuals excavating a trench on their own property required to obtain a trench permit?